countable-web/open-source-corporation/PURPOSE.md

 # Purpose

-_Giving people the right information when they need it, in the right form._

-We want to solve the problem of information context.
+At the most abstract level, we want to solve the problem of information context.
 With more data available than ever, the problem becomes getting the right data at the right time.

+To be less abstract, this typically manifests as:
+  * Fixing feedback loops.
+Giving all stakeholders the right information at the right time to optimize decision making.
+  * Put relevant data at users' fingertips to enable automation and effective, efficient workflows.

 Examples of how we embody this purpose:
   * _Better Customer Journey Systems_ - Improve customer experiences using web technology.
 With faster feedback loops via prototyping, Scrum and tools which improve transparency.